- Solicitors For Business

 Although making a will is usually seen as something that is done in later life, there are various reasons why younger people - especially those aged 35-55, and even those aged 35 and under - should start thinking about making a will.
 These include:

 - You can make clear and certain provisions for a partner, your children and your parents should you currently care for or assist them

-- Drafting a will with a marriage or civil partnership specifically in mind should you get married or civilly partnered, any will you currently have in place will be revoked unless this has been completed
+- Drafting a will with a marriage or civil partnership specifically in mind should you get married or civilly partnered, any will you have in place previously will be revoked unless this has been completed

 - Drafting a will to ensure your estate goes to the right people at the right time should you cohabit or remarry after a previous relationship

 Can I leave money to a pet animal?